maxplomer/volt-tutorial/README.md

 SSH back to server, go to folder, install gems.

-Run volt server with desired port, no hangouts, and saving terminal output to file
+Run volt server with desired port, no hangouts, and saving terminal output to file (overwrites file each time)

     $ cd volt-tutorial-aws
     $ bundle install
     $ nohup bundle exec volt server -p 1234 > allout.txt 2>&1 &

+Save last pid

+    $ echo $! > save_pid.txt

+Later can stop process with

+    $ kill -9 `cat save_pid.txt`

 You can set the environment variable for the cloud database with following command, or install mongo to the server in next section